DanMorriss/highlights/README.md

 Key features:
 - Highlight sharing: Users can post the highlights of their day, promoting reflection and appreciation for positive moments.
-- Interactive Features: To encourage engagement, user have the option to add categories, attach images, tag other users in their posts and add locations.
+- Interactive Features: To encourage engagement, user have the option to add categories, attach images, and think about things they could improve on.
-- Search Functionality: Users can search for highlights by tags, category, or location.
+- Search Functionality: Users can search for highlights by content, category, or user.
 - User profiles: Users can view their profile and share their highlights with other users.
-- Calendar display: Users can view their highlights on a calendar view.
 - Follow and Un-follow: Users can follow and un-follow other users.

 #### User Stories

+For more details on the user stoies go to the [projects kanban board](https://github.com/users/DanMorriss/projects/8)

 Create an account & Login
 - Landing Page